giulianopz/lfcs/domains/5-service-configuration/a.md

 Now perform a DNS query without specifying 127.0.0.1: `dig A facebook.com`

 You will see the DNS query in BIND log, which means BIND is now the default recursive resolver.
-If you don’t see any queries in the BIND log, you might need to configure per-link DNS server.
+If you don't see any queries in the BIND log, you might need to configure per-link DNS server.